SAMMISolutions/docs/doc_posts/_commands-array/array-replace.md

   - commands/99
 ---

 Replaces a value inside an array, overriding the previous one.
 Position of all values remains the same.
+Supports setting the array value directly to objects/arrays without having to parse and stringify them.

 | Box Name | Type | Description |
 |-------|--------|--------